Most people have no idea how Google works.

 Many high level, sophisticated, well-educated technology users only have the foggiest of ideas how Google actually works.
 This is partly due to Google’s success; they work so well, so efficiently, and with so little fuss that no one ever wonders how they’re working.
 Very rarely does the common person need to expend any energy thinking about Google.

-To help demystify, explain, and hopefully educate you on how Google works, as well as why the SERPs display the results that they do, I refer to this video:
+To help demystify, explain, and hopefully educate you on how Google works, as well as why the SERPs display the results that they do, Google made this video:

-To sum it up in the easiest possible manner, free of all technical jargon, Google works like this:
+To sum it up, free of all technical jargon:

 All this take place in less than a second.
 Pretty astounding, when you consider everything that has to happen.